-Researching a contemporary artist or artwork will often involve looking at a variety of sources, including some which will be unconventional in academic terms, such as commercial websites, galleries, and/or social media.
+Researching a contemporary artist or artwork will often involve looking at a variety of sources, including non-academic sources, such as commercial websites, galleries, and/or social media.

 Make sure to limit to Stetson's collection:

 If the artist (or artist group) has been known by more than one name, or by variations of the same name, you should search for each name (or variation):

 If searching for a specific artwork, it is usually best to include the artist's name.

 In the case of the art group Young-Hae Chang Heavy Industries, they produced a work called Dakota.
 However, if you search for Dakota in OneSearch (or any of the library databases), you will find many irrelevant results: